Pan is a Greek god that rules the wilderness. He naps, plays the pan flute, and lives life to its fullest.

 The most popular pairing for Pan’s parents is the god Hermes and a princess-turned-nymph named Dryope.
-Hermes lineage seems to be filled with notorious troublemakers and, as you will see, Pan is no exception.
+Hermes’ lineage seems to be filled with notorious troublemakers and Pan is no exception.

 If the Homeric hymns are to be believed, Hermes helped King Dryops shepherd sheep so that he could marry his daughter, Dryopes.
 From their union, the pastoral god Pan was born.

 Described as being homely, unattractive, and an all-around unsightly guy, Pan appears as a half-goat in most depictions.
-Sound familiar?
-Although it is easy to mistake this horned god as a satyr or a faun, Pan was neither.
+Although it is easy to mistake this horned god for a satyr or a faun, Pan was neither.
 His bestial appearance was simply due to his close relationship with nature.

 With the upper body of a man and the legs of a goat, Pan was in a league of his own.

 The image of Pan was later adopted by Christianity as a representation of Satan.
 Boisterous and free, Pan’s consequent demonization at the hands of the Christian Church was a treatment extended to most other pagan gods that held a measure of influence over the natural world.